xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

     clusters that have been output as well as filtered data if this option is selected.

     **LogFiles**:
-    This folder contains the main log files as well as the html report which summarises the analysis.
+    This folder contains the log files and graphical reports from intermediate processing steps.

     **Processing**:
-    This folder contains log files and graphics corresponding to different steps in the ``xia2.multiplex`` pipeline.
-Can be useful diagnostics for difficult data.
-If you would like the ``.expt / .refl`` files and ``.json`` files written by individual steps, you can set the commandline option
-    ``cleanup=False`` and additional files will be output to this folder.
+    This folder contains the key ``.expt / .refl`` files and ``.json`` logs.
+For files of these types output by intermediate steps of the multiplex pipeline, you can set the commandline option ``cleanup=False`` and additional files will be output to this folder.

 ----------------------------------